nstanford5/ERC20/ERC20.md

 Then we define a `deployed` function to notify the frontend of contract deployment.
 This is a best practice when building Reach DApps.
 It prevents frontend interaction that relies on a deployed contract before it is complete.

 Now we consider what functions our `API` members will use.
 They need to `transfer` `transferFrom` and `approve`.
-These are the public functions from our UML diagram.
+These are the public functions from our UML diagram as defined by the ERC20 spec.

 We'll add this code to our `API`.